thulab/iotdb-quality/docs/en/DataProfiling/Median.md

 ## Usage

 The function is used to compute the exact or approximate median of a numeric time series.
+Median is the value separating the higher half from the lower half of a data sample.

 **Name:** MEDIAN